 Hrithik Roshan Says He Was HURT When Media Gave Attention To Kangana Ranaut's 'Lies & Deceit'

-their alleged affair.
+Hrithik Roshan and Kangana Ranaut's ugly spat took the film industry by storm when the latter claimed that she used to be in a relationship with her 'Krrish 3' co-star and made some shocking revelations about their alleged affair.
 However, Hrithik categorically denied those allegations and even sent her a legal notice, after she attacked him on national television.

 Over the last few years, Kangana has often taken digs at him on many instances.
 Recently at the Hindustan Times Mint Asia Leadership Summit in Singapore, the 'Super 30' actor took a question on Kangana and this is what he had to say.